Antonia's Line

 Antonia's Line (Original title: Antonia) is a 1995 Dutch feminist film written and directed by Marleen Gorris.
 The film, described as a "feminist fairy tale", tells the story of the independent Antonia (Willeke van Ammelrooy) who, after returning to the anonymous Dutch village of her birth, establishes and nurtures a close-knit matriarchal community.
 The film covers a breadth of topics, with themes ranging from death and religion to sex, intimacy, lesbianism, friendship and love.

 Antonia's Line was made after challenges in finding locations and funding in the 1980s and 1990s.
-It enjoyed critical success and several awards, including the Academy Award for Best Foreign Language Film at the 68th Academy Awards.
+It enjoyed critical success and several awards, including winning the Academy Award for Best Foreign Language Film at the 68th Academy Awards.

 Plot

-Following World War II, the widow Antonia and her daughter Danielle arrive at Antonia's home town where her mother is dying.
+Following World War II, the widow Antonia and her daughter Danielle arrive in Antonia's home town where her mother is dying.
 She reunites with her old friend Crooked Finger, a depressed intellectual who refuses to leave his house.
 She also begins attracting a following, including Deedee, a mentally handicapped girl, after she is raped by her brother Pitte, and Loony Lips, a simple-minded man who falls in love with Deedee.
 A pariah, Pitte flees the village.
 Antonia turns down an offer of marriage from Farmer Bas, but develops a lasting romance with him.

 Danielle, who has a vivid imagination, becomes an artist and expresses interest in raising a child, while rejecting the idea of having a husband.
 Antonia and Danielle visit the city to find a man to impregnate Danielle, resulting in the birth of Therèse, a child prodigy.
 Danielle falls in love with Therèse's tutor, Lara, and they remain together in a lesbian relationship.
 Therèse develops an understanding and kinship with Crooked Finger beyond what Danielle could be capable of.

 Years later, Pitte returns to town to collect his inheritance and rapes Therèse.
 Antonia places a curse on him, after which he is beaten by men of the village and drowned by his brother.
 Therèse is unable to find her intellectual match but eventually has a relationship with a childhood friend, resulting in her pregnancy.
 She decides to keep the baby and gives birth to Sarah, the film's narrator, who has a fascination with death.
 Sarah observes many of her elders die off, including Crooked Finger who commits suicide, and Loony Lips who suffers a tractor accident on the farm.
 Antonia later dies of old age, surrounded by family and friends.